discord-samba/localization/guides/writing_localization_files.md

 template throws an error at runtime.
 This will aid debugging on the part of you, the developer.

 Script templates are the ultimate solution to any disparity between the structure of different languages.
 The primary example that comes to mind is pluralization.
-Pluralization in English is not the end-all solution to pluralization and can not necessarily be represented similarly in many languages.
+English-like pluralization is not the end-all solution to pluralization and can not necessarily be represented similarly in many languages.

 Script templates use the syntax {% raw %}`{{! 'foo' + 'bar' + 'baz' !}}`{% endraw%}.
 Using the example